SamuelSwartzberg/flashcardifying_text_temp/inf.md

 begin-line ::= BEGIN:<component-name><CRLF>
 end-line ::= END:<component-name><CRLF>

-In vCard, properties are direct children of the ⟮c1;the vCard object⟯ In general, an .ics contains one ical object, however a .vcf may contain multiple ical objects
+In vCard, properties are direct children of the ⟮c+;the vCard object⟯ In general, an .ics contains one ical object, however a .vcf may contain multiple ical objects

 vcard-object ::= <ical-begin-line><version-line>{<contentline>}<ical-end-line> # no prodid